goru001/inltk/README.md

 The first command above will install pytorch-cpu, which, as the name suggests, does not have cuda support.

+`Note: inltk is currently supported only on Linux with Python >= 3.6`

 ### Supported languages